Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms

-First, we mainly adopt the method of \cite{BGV} to deal with the calculation caused by the term $|\nabla u|^{m-2}\Delta u$.
-The main difficulty lies in that the appearance of the term $|\nabla u|^{m-2}$ complicates each term of estimates and then brings trouble to the calculation.
-It's worth noting that the results caused by $|\nabla u|^{m-2}\Delta u$ are consistent with the results caused by $\Delta u$ (i.e. the case $m=2$) in \cite{BGV}.
-In fact, the term $\Delta_mu$ is divided into two terms because the calculation of the term $|\nabla u|^{m-2}\Delta u$ can use directly the formulas related to Laplacian operator $\Delta$, such as
+First, we adopt the method of \cite{BGV} to deal with the calculation originated from the term $|\nabla u|^{m-2}\Delta u$.
+The technical challenge lies in that the appearance of the term $|\nabla u|^{m-2}$ complicates each resulting term of estimates and then causing technical difficulties to the calculation.
+It's worth noting that the results attributed to $|\nabla u|^{m-2}\Delta u$ are consistent with the results attributed to $\Delta u$ (i.e., the case $m=2$) in \cite{BGV}.
+In fact, the term $\Delta_mu$ is divided into two terms because the calculation of the term $|\nabla u|^{m-2}\Delta u$ would directly associated with the formulas of the Laplacian operator $\Delta$, such as

 and